mighty-snitch

 hardware

-the primary test devices are thinkpad x1 and oneplus 6t.
+the primary test devices are thinkpad x1 and rog x670e-i

 prior art